Ask99Ayush/RoboSpeaker-Version-1.0/README.md

-# RoboSpeaker-Version-1.0
-RoboSpeaker Version 1.0 is a simple Python-based Text-to-Speech (TTS) application using the pyttsx3 library.
-It allows users to input text, which is then spoken aloud.
-The app provides a basic command-line interface and is cross-platform, supporting Windows.
+# 🤖 RoboSpeaker Version 1.0

+A simple Python-based Text-to-Speech (TTS) application using the `pyttsx3` library that converts text into spoken words.
+This project is great for beginners to explore Python automation and speech synthesis.

+## 🛠️ Features

+- Converts any text input into speech
+- Easy to use command-line interface
+- Lightweight and beginner-friendly
+- Exits gracefully when user types `quit`

+## 🖥️ Demo